Frequently Asked Questions

 What should I wear?

-Loose comfortable clothing is best, some people bring shorts to change into, and for a ladies a bra which unfastens at the back is preferable.
+Loose comfortable clothing is best, some people bring shorts to change into but this is not compulsory.
+If you wear a bra, one which unfastens at the back is preferable.
 During the treatment you may be asked to partially undress, depending on the areas of the body to be worked on, but draping with towels will be used so that only the area being treated is exposed.
 You will never be asked to undress completely.

 Will Sports Massage hurt?

 As Sports Massage is a deep and specific treatment there may be some discomfort but this should be more in the 'feels good pain' range rather than the 'ouch, stop it' range!
 Pain can be an indication that the muscle is injured or inflamed and I will check in with you through out the treatment as to what you are feeling and whether the pressure is ok for you.
 It is a myth that Sports Massage always has to be painful, pain can cause your muscles to tighten up and negate the beneficial effects of the massage, so the aim is to work with your body's natural response, not against it.
 If at any time you feel something is too painful please do say, there's no need to suffer in silence!

 How will I feel after my treatment?

 Most people feel relaxed and experience an improvement in symptoms after massage.
 Some people feel achey or sore in the areas treated, much like after a workout at the gym, this is perfectly normal and usually passes within 24-48 hours.
 A hot shower, or a soak in the bath can help ease this soreness.

 How often should I get a massage?